kenomaerz/ZoteroTools/README.md

-Scripts to import, edit and modify data from and to zotero.
+Scripts to import, edit, modify, and analyse data from and to zotero.
 See example.py for examples.

 Uses poetry for dependency management.